-- The Governing Board of Orleans Primary School understands and fulfils its responsibilities, namely to ensure that there is a Safeguarding and Child Protection Policy together with a staff Code of Conduct, which are consistent with the Kingston and Richmond Safeguarding Children's Partnerships recommendations. - There is an appointed senior member of staff who is named as the Designated Safeguarding Lead with this responsibility contained within their job description, and their Deputies, to undertake multi-agency Level 3 safeguarding training, which is updated every two years. - The Child Protection and Safeguarding, Safer Recruitment and Managing Allegations policies are reviewed annually and that the Safeguarding and Child Protection Policy is publicly available on the school website. - All staff read and understand Orleans Primary Schools Safeguarding and Child Protection Policy and read and sign the Staff Code of Conduct. - All staff have read and understood the Keeping Children Safe in Education Part 1 (2021) and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children (and disqualification by association regulations where applicable) and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - A named Governor with responsibility for Safeguarding and Child Protection has undertaken appropriate training for the role.
-The Chair of Governors is responsible in the event of an allegation against the Headteacher.
+- The Governing Board of Orleans Primary School understands and fulfils its responsibilities, namely to ensure that there is a Safeguarding and Child Protection Policy together with a staff Code of Conduct, which are consistent with the Kingston and Richmond Safeguarding Children's Partnerships recommendations. - There is an appointed senior member of staff who is named as the Designated Safeguarding Lead with this responsibility contained within their job description, and their Deputies, to undertake multi-agency Level 3 safeguarding training, which is updated every two years. - The Child Protection and Safeguarding, Safer Recruitment and Managing Allegations policies are reviewed annually and that the Safeguarding and Child Protection Policy is publicly available on the school website. - All staff read and understand Orleans Primary Schools Safeguarding and Child Protection Policy and read and sign the Staff Code of Conduct. - All staff have read and understood the Keeping Children Safe in Education Part 1 (2022) and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children (and disqualification by association regulations where applicable) and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training.

-- An annual audit of the schools Safeguarding and Child Protection policies, procedures and practices is undertaken with the Headteacher and Designated Safeguarding Lead and that this is submitted to Kingston and Richmond Safeguarding Children Partnership. - All other staff have safeguarding training updated as appropriate. - At least one member of the Governing Body has completed safer recruitment training, which is updated every three years. - The curriculum includes clear opportunities for pupils to be taught about safeguarding, including online safety as part of a broad and balanced curriculum covering relevant issues through PSHE and through Relationship and Sex Education. - Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in the future. - The IT systems within the school have an appropriate online filtering and monitoring system in place. - Enhanced DBS checks are in place for all Governors.
+- The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - A named Governor with responsibility for Safeguarding and Child Protection has undertaken appropriate training for the role.
+The Chair of Governors is responsible in the event of an allegation against the Headteacher. - An annual audit of the schools Safeguarding and Child Protection policies, procedures and practices is undertaken with the Headteacher and Designated Safeguarding Lead and that this is submitted to Kingston and Richmond Safeguarding Children Partnership. - All other staff have safeguarding training updated as appropriate. - Appropriate safeguarding training for Governors will be provided as part of the induction process and will be regularly updated.
+Therefore, Governors should be able to support the whole school's approach to safeguarding and effectively test it.
+The Governing Body should ensure this is happening. - At least one member of the Governing Body has completed safer recruitment training, which is updated every three years. - The curriculum includes clear opportunities for pupils to be taught about safeguarding, including online safety as part of a broad and balanced curriculum covering relevant issues through PSHE and through Relationship and Sex Education. - Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in the future. - The IT systems within the school have an appropriate online filtering and monitoring system in place. - Enhanced DBS checks are in place for all Governors.